BERNHARD HUBER

 VDP: To which wine style do you aspire?

-Bernhard Huber: With our VDP.ERSTE LAGE® wines and the GGs, we cultivate a classic international wine style that is influenced by our proximity to Burgundy.
-In the GUTSWEIN category, we are open to innovative and modern wine styles and grape varieties.
-One example of this is our production of wine from new fungus-resistant grape varieties.
+Kolja Bitzenhofer: For our VDP.ERSTE LAGE® wines and the GGs, we cultivate a classic international wine style that is influenced by our proximity to Burgundy.
+However, when it comes to estate wines, we are also open to innovative and modern wine styles and varieties.
+One example of this is our fungus-resistant grape varieties.

 VDP: Which of your wines would you recommend to someone who doesn't yet know your winery – as an introduction, so to speak?